W Hamond - The Original Whitby Jet Store

 FREE Whitby Mini-Guide

-Everything you need to know about Whitby into a free mini-guide!
+"Get the best from your stay in Whitby." - Everything you need to know about Whitby into a free mini-guide!

 We highly recommend Gill’s Red Hat Ghost Walk.
-The walk is well-planned, lighthearted, and fun.
-Gill will tell you tales of ghosts, witches, headless horsemen, severed hands and hobgoblins!
+It is well-planned, lighthearted, and fun.
+Gill will tell you tales of ghosts, witches, headless horsemen, severed hands, and hobgoblins!
 She has written all the stories in rhyme and performs them beautifully!
 The walk suits all ages and fitness levels; it’s a great way to explore Whitby behind the scenes.
+This ghost walk is wheelchair friendly.

 To learn more about this walk and keep updated on the days and times her walks are running, please visit her website or follow Red Hat Ghost Walk on Instagram.

-2. Visit for Goth Weekend
+2. Visit for Whitby Goth Weekend

 © Copyright – All rights reserved by Simon McCabe